realityforge/chef-sqlshell/README.md

 # Recipes

-* sqlshell::default - Installs and SqlShell binaries
+* sqlshell::default - Installs the SqlShell binaries

 # License and Maintainer